Andres77872/api.auth/docs/api/authentication.md

 }
 ```

+**Note:** After logout, the session token becomes invalid and cannot be used for subsequent requests.

 ---

 ### POST `/auth/switch-project`

 Switch to a different project that the user's group has access to.
+Creates a new session token with updated project context.

 **Authentication:** Required